9 Best Compound Exercises (Full Body)

 Our most popular workouts, like the 7 Best Strength Training Exercises for Women, prioritize compound exercises, or exercises that engage multiple muscle groups simultaneously.

-This not only saves time, but can also allow you to lift heavier weights, increase calorie-burn, improve core strength and stability, and build muscle.
+This not only saves time, but can also allow you to lift heavier weights (which promotes muscle growth), increase calorie-burn, improve core strength and stability, and build muscle.

-Large, full body movements get your heart rate up, while keeping the whole workout low impact.
+Large, total body exercises get your heart rate up, while keeping the whole workout low impact.

 two women performing a lateral lunge with dumbbells as example of compound exercise